Kritshekhar/CSE330-OS/README.md

 # CSE330-OS

-## Steps to test your producer consumer
+## Steps to test Producer-Consumer

 - Generate and start "N" number of process for a dummy user